SKaguima/Photo-Sharing-Site/README.md

-# hello-world
+# Photo Sharing
 #Introduction to Giithub
-#I am testing Github, preparing myself for more and more coding.
+#A platform to share photos and comments.